harshini-puduri/data-structures-and-algorithms/README.md

-I’m just writing math code from scratch so i actually understand what’s going on.
+I’m just writing math code for machine learning(from scratch) and DSA so i actually understand what’s going on.
 Mostly doing this for myself, but if you’re into it too, feel free to look around :)